ethereum/bls12-381-tests/formats/deserialization_G2.md

 # Test format: Deserialization to G2

-Deserializaion of a signature should produce a point in G2
+Deserialization of a signature should produce a point in G2

 ## Test case format